What to Bring

 Important items

-• Comfortable and easily removable walking shoes.
-You will be taking on and off your shoes very often.
+Comfortable and easily removable waterproof walking shoes.
+You will be taking your shoes on and off several times a day to enter most of the places we visit during the tour.

-• AC power splitter for charging all your gadgets.
+AC power splitter and electric adapter for Japan for charging all your gadgets.
 At hotels, you sometimes find only one power outlet.
-No need for a transformer.
+If you are not sure about the type of eclectic adapter, please check here. https://www.japan.travel/en/plan/plug-and-electricity/

-• Handkerchiefs or ‘do-rags’ are a good idea too.
-You do not find paper towels at bathrooms in public places.
+Handkerchiefs or ‘do-rags’ are also a good idea.
+Paper towels are not found in public bathrooms.

-• Please bring small amounts of any over-the-counter medication you use often.
-Many medicines available OTC in the US or Europe are by prescription only in Japan.
-Dramamin, Sudafed are not sold here.
+Please bring small amounts of any over-the-counter medication you use often.
+Many OTC medicines available in the US/Europe/Singapore are only available by prescription in Japan.
+Sudafed is not sold here.
 Bufferin is available.
-You may want to pack cold medicine, motion sickness medicine and stomach medicine you are familiar with.
-At times, we will be on a van for close to two hours.
+You may want to pack cold medicine, motion sickness medicine and stomach medicine you know.
+We will sometimes be in a tour bus for nearly two hours.

 Items NOT Recommended for Japan